CubeArtisan/cubeartisan/README.md

 ### Install Prerequisites

-You will need to install NodeJS 16.x, Yarn and MongoDB.
+You will need to install NodeJS 16.10, Yarn and MongoDB 4.4.10.
 You can find the necessary resources here:

 NodeJS: https://nodejs.org/en/download/